-History of Ibiza Rocks
+About Ibiza Rocks

-Back in 2005 the people behind Ibiza Rocks had a brainwave… They were going to bring live music to the White Isle.
-Bored of the commercial direction the dance scene had gone in, they wanted something better than the superclubs and superstar DJs.
+Back in 2005, the people behind Ibiza Rocks had a brainwave – they were going to bring live music to the island.
+Bored of the commercial direction the dance scene had gone in, they wanted something better than the super clubs and superstar DJs.

-They decided to turn that world on it’s head and invited the very opposite of Ibiza clubland – Pete Doherty & Babyshambles – to play a beach party, joined by indie rock prince Zane Lowe to DJ. it worked.
+They decided to turn that world on its head and invited the very opposite of Ibiza clubland – Pete Doherty and Babyshambles – to play a beach party, joined by indie rock prince Zane Lowe to DJ.
+It worked.
 Just about.
 But it worked.
 The fire was lit and it was swiftly followed by a show with Kaiser Chiefs who were riding high with I Predict A Riot.
-People said it definitely wouldn’t work but it did.
-That Kaiser Chiefs show sold out three days in advance, something that was unheard of on the island, nothing ever sold out in advance…
+People said it definitely wouldn’t work.
+But it did.
+That Kaiser Chiefs show sold out three days in advance.
+Nothing ever sold out in advance!

-For a few years, gigs happened at Bar M (now Ibiza Rocks Bar) on the beach in San Antonio, but getting licenses from the local authorities was a weekly challenge.
-Ibiza Rocks for a while was a brand on the run.
-Their lets-put-on-the-show-right-here attitude and can-do spirit, meant that gigs were arranged in the unlikeliest venues; the dolphin pool at the old zoo (Dirty Pretty Things, The Fratellis) the island’s abandoned racetrack (The Zutons, Pendulum, The Enemy) and the tennis courts at Pikes Hotel (We Are Scientists).
+For a few years, gigs happened at Bar M (now the Ibiza Rocks Bar), by the beach in San Antonio, but getting licenses from the local authorities was a weekly challenge.
+Ibiza Rocks, for a while, was a brand on the run.
+Their let’s-put-the-show-on-right-here attitude and can-do spirit, meant that gigs were arranged in the unlikeliest venues; the dolphin pool at the old zoo (Dirty Pretty Things, The Fratellis, Soulwax), the island’s abandoned racetrack (The Zutons, Pendulum, The Enemy) and the tennis courts at Pikes Hotel (We Are Scientists).